Manage additional Windows Update settings

 Scanning for updates

-With Windows 10, admins have a lot of flexibility in configuring how their devices scan and receive updates.
+Admins have a lot of flexibility in configuring how their devices scan and receive updates.

-Specify Intranet Microsoft update service location allows admins to point devices to an internal Microsoft update service location, while Do not connect to any Windows Update Internet locations gives them to option to restrict devices to just that internal update service.
+Specify Intranet Microsoft update service location allows admins to point devices to an internal Microsoft update service location, while Do not connect to any Windows Update Internet locations gives them the option to restrict devices to just that internal update service.
 Automatic Updates Detection Frequency controls how frequently devices scan for updates.

 You can make custom device groups that'll work with your internal Microsoft update service by using Enable client-side targeting.
 You can also make sure your devices receive updates that were not signed by Microsoft from your internal Microsoft update service, through Allow signed updates from an intranet Microsoft update service location.